 <p>{{ truncated_description }}</p>

 For example, in a document list, we may need to dynamically adjust the display style based on the length of the article title.
-We can first use{% set %}The length of the storage title, then use this variable in conditional judgment:
+We can first use{% set %}Store the length of the title and then use this variable in conditional judgments:

 {% archiveList archives with type="page" limit="10" %}